 CESE’s publication How schools can improve literacy and numeracy performance and why it (still) matters provides an evaluation of evidence based practices that can improve student literacy outcomes.
 It supports a whole school collaborative approach to literacy, with a focus on early intervention and targeted teaching of foundational skills such as reading.

-The School Support Contacts (staff only) page allows teachers to search for a school to find contact information for non-school based staff, including the contact details for their local Literacy & Numeracy Strategy Advisor.
-Additional support can also be found in the Literacy and numeracy support (staff only) section of the departments Service navigator.
+The School Support Contacts (staff only) page allows teachers to search for a school to find contact information for non-school based staff.
+Additional support can also be found in the Literacy and numeracy support (staff only) section of the department's service navigator.

 - Literacy and numeracy professional learning